skiadas/AppliedStatsCourse/notes/midterm2_study_guide.md

 18. When can I say that $P(A\cap B) = P(A)P(B)$?
 19. When can I say that $P(A\cup B) = P(A) + P(B)$?
 20. What are the different parts in a tree diagram / decision tree?
 What probabilities do we associate with each part?
-21. What differentiates *random variables* from other random phenomena?
-Give examples of random variables
-22. What conditions must we meet in order to be in the *binomial setting*?
-23. What is the formula for the *binomial distribution*?
-24. How do we compute the mean and the standard deviation of a random variable?
-25. How do we compute the mean and standard deviation of the binomial distribution?
-26. What can we say about the mean and standard deviation of a linear transformation of a variable?
-27. What can we say about the mean and standard deviation of a sum of two variables?
-28. What do $X$ and $\hat p$ represent in the binomial setting?